 It is normal to experience a short – lasting stinging sensation after applying Antibacterial Honey to the wound site.
 Should pain, irritation, redness and swelling persist, and the condition being treated does not appear to improve discontinue use, remove the dressing and wash the Antibacterial Honey off the wound site and consult your doctor.
 For the first aid treatment of wounds and burns.
 In case of serious wounds and burns consult your doctor.

 Keep out of the reach of children

 Not suitable for infants under the age of 12 months.
 If symptoms persist consult your health care practitioner.
 Store below 25C.
 Do not refrigerate.
 Contains sugars.

-Uses of Active Jellybush Honey and Active Manuka Honey
+Uses of Bioactive Jellybush Honey and Bioactive Manuka Honey:

-• High in ULF (TM). – The Unique Letospermum Factor Activity
+- High in MGO – The Unique Leptospermum Factor Activity

 Jellybush gets its name from the thick gel like nature of the honey that the bees gather from Leptospermum flowers.
-Active Jellybush Honey contains both hydrogen peroxide releasing enzymes and the Unique Leptospermum Factor (ULF).
+Active Jellybush Honey contains both hydrogen peroxide releasing enzymes and, the MGO activity, the unique Leptospermum factor

-Both of these plant properties, the hydrogen peroxide releasing enzymes and the Unique Leptospermum Factor (ULF) have been researched by honey institutes in Australia and around the world and have been proven to have antimicrobial properties.
-Active Jellybush Honey also contains phenolic compounds such as flavanoids which have known antioxidant, anti-inflammatory and antibacterial properties.
+Both of these honey properties, the hydrogen peroxide releasing enzymes and the MGO activity, the unique Leptospermum factor, have been researched by honey institutes in Australia and around the world and have been proven to have antimicrobial properties.
+Active Jellybush Honey also contains phenolic compounds such as flavonoids which have known antioxidant, anti-inflammatory, and antibacterial properties.